olets/zsh-abbr/README.md

 abbr (--rename | -r) OLD_WORD NEW_WORD
 ```

 Rename an abbreviation.
 Use the **--global** scope to rename a global abbreviation.
-Othewise, or if the **--Universal** scope is used, a universal abbreviation will be renamed.
+Othewise, or if the **--universal** scope is used, a universal abbreviation will be renamed.

 ```shell
 % abbr --add gcm git checkout master